analogsenses/source/source/_drafts/2015-07-02-learning-to-work-with-models.markdown

 * Is the exposure correct?

-* Is the subject properly illuminated?
+* Is the subject properly lit?
+What about the background?

-* Is the lighting correct or are the highlights blown?
+* Are the highlights blown?
+What about the shadows?

 * Is the framing what you were looking for?
 Are any parts of the model’s body — hands, waist, feet, etc. — being cut out of the frame?
 If so, was that intentional or an accident?

 * Is there sweat on the model's skin?
-It's especially important to keep an eye on this when using high-powered studio lighting setups, because they emit a considerable amount of heat.
-You may not immediately see it in camera, but tiny sweat drops will appear as blown highlights in the final images and you'll lose the texture of the skin in those areas.
+It's especially important to keep an eye on this when using high-powered studio lighting setups, because they emit a considerable amount of heat and can cause the model's skin to perspire a little.
+You may not immediately notice it through your viewfinder, but tiny sweat drops will appear as blown highlights in the final images and even after correcting it in post productions, you'll lose the texture of the skin in those areas.
 The histogram will tell you if there are any blown highlights to look for.
 Be sure to keep a towel or a tissue box handy just in case.

-* Is the background properly lit?

 These are questions that can make or break an image, and once the session ends there's no going back.
-You don't need to check _every single image_ — that's commonly referred to as “chimping”, and it's a huge turn-off — but keep an eye on them from time to time, just to be safe.
+You don't need to check _every single image_ — a bad habit that is commonly referred to as “chimping” — but keep an eye on them from time to time, just to be safe.
 At the very least, review your images before changing the model's posture or switching to a different scene and make sure you have at least one or two images you like before moving on.
 I find that's a good compromise that works well for me.

+Following these precautions will ensure you keep most things under control during your session.
+Now, not all types of shoots are the same, of course.
+Some of them are particularly sensitive and require special care.
+A good example of this are nude shoots.

-##Shooting nudes
+##Shooting nudes (slightly NSFW)

-Every type of shoot has its own particular
+Shooting nudes is one of the best creative and technical exercises in photography.
+Fine art nude photography is all about mastering the lighting, and playing with shadows to emphasize your model's body lines.
+It's almost like sculpting light and very much requires you to bring your A-game to the shoot.

+This is not a moment for improvising.
+When a model is trusting you enough to get undressed, keeping things serious and professional becomes even more important.

+You should have a specific plan in mind for every shoot, but even more so for nude shoots.
+Do a bit of research and try to come up with a few poses you'd like to attempt.
+Also, work out the necessary lighting scheme in advance and try to have everything in place by the time the model arrives.
+You'll still need to measure, but the less time the model needs to stand there waiting for you to get your act together, the better.

+Another thing to keep in mind is that nude pictures can vary a lot depending on your model's complexion.
+Some body types are better suited for direct, harsh lighting, while others look better with a more diffuse light.
+If you've met your model before, try to think of their complexion when you're researching, and choose poses and lighting schemes that will go well with their particular body type.

+If possible, try to have a separated area where the model can have some privacy to get changed.
+You should also bring a robe or something along those lines in case the model prefers to cover in between shots.
+Again, they may not actually end up using it, but merely knowing it's there sends the right message and helps establish trust between the two of you.
+And if there's one thing that's absolutely indispensable for shooting nudes, it's trust.

+It's also super important to act naturally.
+You'll probably be nervous on your first few times, that's perfectly normal.
+Don't fight it.
+Try not to behave like you were just caught skipping class by your mom, and you'll be fine.
+If it helps, remind yourself that we're all naked below our clothes.
+It really is no big deal.
+Be aware that you'll need to look at your model's body to work the scene.
+That's also ok.
+Don't feel bad for looking, it's part of your work.
+Just don't stare.
+There's a difference.

+Finally, the most important thing when you're shooting nudes is giving clear, precise directions to the models.
+This will serve two purposes: one, it will help them do their job better and you get the results you want, and two, it will convey to the models an all-important piece of information: that you actually know what you're doing.

+##Final words: practice makes perfect

+Working with models can be a challenging experience.
+There are many different elements to watch out for, and it takes a fair amount of work to do right.
+That said, it's also one of the most satisfying experiences in photography, and one of the best ways to learn new tricks and take a couple steps out of your comfort zone.

+As with everything in life, ultimately the key to doing it well is doing it often.
+Try getting the same shots with different models to get a better idea of the differences.
+Each person is unique and working with lots of different people is by far the best way to improve your skills.